Higur1/SyStock/Server/documentation.md

 	"Error": "Expected string, received number"
 }
 ```

+### GET /user/ById/:id
+The route returns a user registered in the system who has the requested parameters.
+This endpoint is used to search for a user by id
+#### Parameters
+id: id of the user who will be searched
+#### Request Example
+The ID is passed as a URL parameter, so no body is needed for the request.
+Example URL: /user/ById/:1
+#### Responses
+##### Success!
+200

 ### PUT /user OK
 The route updates the information of an existing user in the system.
 You can modify the user's name by providing their unique identifier and the new name.